 I knew transitioning from two to three kids would be difficult, but never imagined it would be quite like this.
 Today I’m sharing my thoughts about transitioning from 2 to 3 kids, including our strengths and struggles handling three kids.

 Note: This post was originally written three months into our new chapter as parents of three children.
 The first 8 weeks were a blur and the last four were a little more clear.
 Now that I am a month away from a full year as a Mom of three, I can speak more candidly about the pros and cons of going from 2 to 3 kids.
 I know I will update this post from time to time!

 I always forget it’s sometimes worse to ask for advice before a life changing chapter begins then to find out what it will be like for yourself.
 As parents, we encounter a multitude of challenges on a day to day basis.
 Sometimes our struggles mirror those of our friends’ families, while other times they’re uniquely our own.

-Before we begin, PLEASE read this post an “honest review of going from two to three children” and not “advice on how to survive the transition.”
+PLEASE read this post as an “honest review of going from two to three children” and not “advice on how to survive the transition.”

 We are outnumbered.

 It’s only the beginning of our lives as Mom and Dad of three girls, but we already feel the burn.
 Being outnumbered is a scary new reality.
 More often than not, our daughters require a lot of our attention all at the same time – especially during the evening hours.
 Some nights you’ll find a crying newborn, overtired 5 year old, and a cranky 8 year old all under one roof.
 Since there are only two parents to care for three kids what they need, one child is sometimes feeling neglected.